Utah's Milk bank

 ⦁ More clinicians to order and prescribe human milk in the NICU

 ⦁ More milk collection sites to be formed.
-Ask me about our free freezers!

 The Mountain West Milk Bank is a nonprofit organization and serve their families as such.
-For profit organizations that accept freely donated milk from moms also serve babies, but they also gain profit and make money for their business, shareholders, etc. Buyer beware" or in this case "donor beware".
+For profit organizations that accept freely donated milk from moms also serve babies, but they also gain profit and make money for their business, shareholders, etc.

 How to Donate